Did you know...

 Getting arrested isn't uncommon.
 As of 2015, the number of people with criminal records was nearly equal to the number with college degrees in the United States.

-By completing these steps below, you will be prepared if you or someone you care about is arrested.
+By completing the steps below, you'll be prepared if you or someone you care about is arrested.